 Debugging—Writing detailed debug messages during the run to help the user or developer debug unexplained behaviors.

 Messages are different from plain out() and outf() calls (see 29.7); they have an optional standard-format prefix and their actions can be disabled or redirected.
-Messages are also different from dut_error() calls (see 17.2.2); they do not signify failure, increment error counters, or increment warning counters.
+Messages are also different from dut_error() calls (see 17.2.2); they do not signify failure, increment error counters, or increment warning counters.Regular Message model

-Message model
+Regular messages are used to indicate “atomic” events: the information contained by the message does not span over time.

-Upon execution, the message action creates a message and sends it to one or more message loggers that have been configured to be a handling logger for this message.
-Each handling logger can be configured to filter messages in various ways, format the enabled messages in various ways (adding the time, name of the unit, etc.), and send them to various destinations (files and the screen).
+Upon execution, the message action creates a message and sends it to a handling unit (it’s immediate enclosing unit) for further handling. .
+Each unit can be configured to filter messages in various ways, format the enabled messages in various ways (adding the time, name of the unit, etc.), and send them to various destinations (files and the screen).

-The message loggers are instantiated by the programmer in the unit hierarchy and then configured using constraints (see 25.5) or method calls (see 25.6).

-There is a predefined message logger instantiated in every environment under sys called logger.

 message and messagef